Shantang3/ACE-CPT-Notes/Personal Notes/Chr3-4.md

 ![IMG_0996](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/f05b2d0f-2e52-4a9d-a16e-372b0877cd70)

 People's ideas and underlying emotions about illness, prevention, and treatments may influence health behaviors and decisions about changing (or not charging) health behaviors.
+At least 4 variables influence a person's decision to change:

 - The belief in the health threat: perceived susceptibility to an illness (the likelihood), perceived seriousness (perception from health screen etc.).

-- The perceptions of the health behavior: benefits and barriers.
+- The perceptions/beliefs of the health behavior: benefits and barriers.

 ### Self-determination Theory